sharovatov/teamlead/estimations_en2.md

 If the team receives more requests than it can process, requests are logged, forming a backlog.

-If the team is not delivering enough, there are a few ways to improve the situation:
+If the team is not delivering enough (the backlog accumulates more requests for value than the team process), there are a few ways to improve the situation:
 - request less
 - check the information flow in the system and optimise the processes
 - hire more people